AustinCodingAcademy/PHPIntro/Homework/hw3.md

 10) (Discussion question): Regarding foreach loops, explain what the "current iteration" or the "current element" means.

-11) (Bonus question): True or False: An array of 100 numbers takes up memory than 100 individual numeric variables.
+11) (Bonus question): True or False: An array of 100 numbers takes up more memory than 100 individual numeric variables.
 Justify your answer.

 Problem 1 - Arrays - problem1.jpg